-Expert Hint: In resume writing, we recommended not adding your address.
-However, to follow professional cover letter formatting, you have to include it in a cover letter.
+Expert Hint: In resume writing, we recommend not adding your address.
+However, to follow professional cover letter formatting, you have to include it in your cover letter.
 Social links, on the other hand, you can leave off.

 Dear Ms. Ruiz,

 Right after the salutation, follow with an introductory paragraph.
 There are many ways to catch the recruiter’s attention, and no two cover letter introductions will look the same.

 Just like your resume summary statement or career objective, you have to make the cover letter intro compelling enough not to lose the recruiter’s interest.
 Why?
 If you present yourself poorly and bore them to tears, they won’t even look at your resume and will disregard your application.

 There are many proven ways to start the first paragraph of the cover letter.
 Lead with an interesting anecdote, a story, or by showcasing an impressive achievement of yours.
 You also need to decide on the style of your writing.

 Check the job listing.
 If it’s written in a casual and witty way, incorporate that style when writing your cover letter.
 But if it’s more formal and straight to the point, present yourself more professionally.
 However, one thing that is universal is to create a structure that shows you care about getting the job.

 Opening Statement to Include in a Cover Letter